chiragkyal/redhat-blogs/cert-manager-multi-arch.md

 # Manage certificates on OpenShift running on IBM Z®, IBM Power® and ARM64 architectures.

-## Intoduction
+## Introduction

 Kubernetes thrives on secure communication, but manually managing SSL/TLS certificates is a tangled mess and error-prone process, leading to outages, security vulnerabilities, and operational overhead.

 The [cert-manager](https://docs.openshift.com/container-platform/4.14/security/cert_manager_operator/index.html) Operator for Red Hat OpenShift provides a secure and efficient solution for TLS certificate management in OpenShift Container Platform clusters, by introducing certificates and certificate issuers as primary resources in the Kubernetes API.
 This _**'certificates as a service'**_ model seamlessly integrates with external certificate authorities, automating the entire certificate lifecycle, from provisioning to renewal, ensuring validity and timely updates.

-Now, with the latest update, the cert-manager Operator for Red Hat OpenShift `v1.13.0` has undergone an expansion in its scope.
+Now, with the latest update, the cert-manager Operator for Red Hat OpenShift 1.13.0 has undergone an expansion in its scope.
 Formerly confined to supporting solely on `AMD64` architecture, it now includes extended support for managing certificates on OpenShift across multiple architectures, including IBM Z® (`s390x`), IBM Power® (`ppc64le`), and `ARM64`.

 <p align="center">
   <img src="assets/002-multi-arch+openshift+cm.png" alt>